On ternary positive-definite quadratic forms with the same representations over Z: A table of quadratic forms with the same representations over

-\end{enumerate} The set contained in either of the hexagonal and rhombohedral families were removed from the output.
+\end{enumerate} All quadratic forms over $\RationalField$ (or their scalar multiples) can be contained in the searched region by increasing the number 115 in (P3).
 The algorithm was also applied to all (possibly) regular quadratic forms in the tables of \cite{Jagy97}, in order to check that all the pairs of regular forms are contained in the output.